litebito/netbox-ipam-scanner/README.md

 I also know that this script is a little bit against NetBox's core philosophy (NetBox being a SSOT).

-As for the scripts:
+As for the scripts, some decisions I took for the basics
 - I decided to use NMAP as the main scan tool, as it offers most flexibility now and future use.
 - The (data) input for the script comes 100% from NetBox (except for the configuration values of course), no other intermediate files
-- I decided not to use (and change) the built in status field of NetBox, in case you already use this for different purposes in your environment
+- I decided not to use (and change) the built in status field of NetBox, in case these are already in use for different purposes in your environment
--
+- The hostnam